RBC Brewin Dolphin

 Equally, George is very happy to go off at any tangent and cover any subjects which may be of particular interest to the attendees.

-Saf is a senior associate in the divorce and family team.
+Saf is a senior associate in the family team at Withers.

 He advises clients on all aspects of family law, with a particular focus on complex financial disputes arising out of divorce, civil partnership dissolution and the separation of cohabiting couples, often with an international element.
 He also has a particular interest in the drafting and negotiation of cross-border pre- and post-nuptial agreements.

-Sarfraz has written for a number of publications on a wide variety of family law issues, including The Independent, The Family Law Journal and AIAF Magazine.
+Saf has written for a number of publications on a wide variety of family law issues, including The Independent, The Family Law Journal and AIAF Magazine.
+He sits on the National Committee for YRes and he has been named as an 'Associate to Watch' by Chambers HNW/UHNW (2023) and as a 'Rising Star' by Legal 500 (2024).

 If you are interested in this event and would like some more information before making your decision to attend please contact Maddi on or email maddi@thoughtleaders4.com